rstacruz/onmount/README.md

 })
 ```

-You can then trigger all defined behaviors for all applicable elements using `behavior()`:
+Then trigger all defined behaviors for all applicable elements using `behavior()`.
+If an element `.push-button` is found in the DOM, it'll have the function applied to it.

 ```js
 $(function () { $.behavior() })